cogneon/lernos-zettelkasten/en/src/3-0-1-was-ist-markdown.md

   - \^ for blocks --> \[\[example\#^reference\]\]
   - \# for headings --> \[example\#heading\]\]

 There are more MD syntaxes.
-If you are interested in more possibilities you can look them up here (https://www.markdownguide.org/basic-syntax/).
+If you are interested in more possibilities you can look them up [here](https://www.markdownguide.org/basic-syntax/).
 <script src="https://giscus.app/client.js"
         data-repo="cogneon/lernos-zettelkasten"
         data-repo-id="R_kgDOI5YY1w"